-- The Superintendent will provide a written response within 10 days after receiving the appeal, unless further investigation is necessary. - c.
+- a.
+If the complainant or accused harasser is dissatisfied with the investigator's report, an appeal may be made in writing to the Superintendent.
+The appeal must be made in writing within five calendar days of receiving the investigator's report.
+The Superintendent may review the documents, conduct any further investigation necessary or take any other steps the Superintendent determines to be appropriate in order to respond to the complaint.
+The Superintendent will provide a written response within 10 calendar days after receiving the appeal, unless further investigation is necessary. - b.
 If the complainant or accused harasser is dissatisfied with the Superintendent's response, an appeal of the decision may be made to the Board within five calendar days of receiving the Superintendent's response.
 The Board may review the documents, direct any further investigation be conducted before making a determination or take any other steps the Board determines to be appropriate in order to respond.

-The Board will hold a hearing pursuant to Board Policy 4-18 upon request of the complainant or accused harasser and at the Board's discretion.
-The Board will provide a written response within 30 calendar days after receiving the complaint, unless further investigation is necessary or the hearing necessitates that more time be taken to respond.
+The Board will hold a hearing in accordance with Board Policy 3-10 upon request of the complainant or accused harasser and at the Board's discretion.
+The Board will provide a written response within 30 calendar days after receiving the complaint, unless further investigation is necessary or the hearing necessitates that more time be taken to respond. - E. Records

-E. Records

-Records will be maintained as required by policy (See policy 4-7 Prohibition Against Discrimination and Harassment).
+Records will be maintained as required by Policy.